What is a Spiritual Retreat & Why Should You Take One

 My first ever retreat was at St Gregory’s Benedictine Abbey in Three Rivers Michigan.
 (Check them out, they are wonderful.)
-The first two days I set an alarm on my phone for every one of the daily office services plus meals.
+The first two days I set an alarm on my phone for every one of the daily office services, plus meals.
 (For those counting that’s 8 services, and three meals.)
-On the third day I was so exhausted I slept most of the day and finally dragged myself to tea bleary eyed and apologetic.
+On the third day I was so exhausted I slept most of the day (through all my alarms) and finally dragged myself to tea bleary eyed and apologetic.
 The guest master sat looking at me for a moment over his tea cup and then finally said.
-“Well Josephine, have you considered that your body is telling you that what you need most right now is sleep?”
+“Well Josephine, have you considered that what you need most right now is rest?”

 I missed quite a few services the rest of the week, but it was a wonderful retreat.
 And I learned to listen to my body.
 So my retreat schedule is very loose.
 I eat three meals a day because that’s good for me, but it doesn’t matter what time they are (I retreat on my own and cook simple meals for myself when I’m hungry.)
 I set no alarm, but go to sleep when I’m sleepy, and wake up when my body is ready to do so.

 I have general goals for the retreat, but they are just that: goals.
 So on my reading retreats I bring books I hope to read, but also art supplies, music, and my camera.
 They do not dictate my schedule.
 Your location will impact this.
 If you go on retreat in a community environment you may have to pay attention to community meal times, or any expected activities (like attendance at services or mediation times), be aware of these things as you choose your location and plan your retreat.